 ISET Program Objective: "To help improve the employment opportunities of aboriginal peoples and enable them to fully participate in the Canadian economy in a relationship based on mutual trust, respect and openness."

-ISETP offers nine programs to assist clients:
+ISETP offers seven programs to assist clients:

 2. Indigenous Employee Skills Enhancement To provide an opportunity to those members who are employed to upgrade their skills, to maintain their existing positions or to advance within their company/ organization.

 3. Indigenous Job Creation Partnership To support job creation and on-the-job training projects that meet the needs of the employer.
 It provides work experience to unemployed persons by creating temporary jobs.

 4. Indigenous Labour Force Promotion Option To create an opportunity for clients to gain access into the labour market by providing them with on-the-job work experience with potential employers.